-As an Assistant Professor at UNMC, I am teaching four undergraduate courses and supervising several undergraduate student dissertations.
+As an Assistant Professor at UAEU, I am teaching two undergraduate courses.
+As an Assistant Professor at UNM, I taught four undergraduate courses and supervised several undergraduate student dissertations.
 My current and past teaching experience are here.
-In addition, I am also acting as a Research director at the School, where I am responsible for managing the research output in the School and promote collaboration as well as managing PhD education at the School.
+In addition, I acted as a Research director at the School of Economics UNM, where I was responsible for managing the research output in the School and promoting collaboration as well as managing PhD education at the School.

 Outside of academia, I have consulted for PwC Middle East on several projects and worked with World Bank on projects related to infrastructure development and productivity in Malaysia, as well as institutional development in Pakistan.
 Details of the project can be found here.